 Good Ladder Hook Design

-I found some common complaints about different ladder hook materials and designs.
+I found some common complaints about different ladder hook materials and designs, and two ladder hooks I recommend.
+I will show you some ideal ladder hooks, and two ceiing ladder storage solutions.

 The Tornado Ladder Hook has an effective back plate to take on some of the ladder’s weight.
 It doubles as an installation template as it has notches to mark the wall where you want to install the hook.